PromptWeb Logo

 The Pro Move: Use Both

-Top developers in December 2025 are combining both:
+Top developers today are combining both:

-1. Gemini 3 for design: Generate beautiful UI, creative layouts
+1. Gemini 3.1 for design: Generate beautiful UI, creative layouts

-3. Gemini 3 for review: Visual polish, design consistency check
+3. Gemini 3.1 for review: Visual polish, design consistency check

 The IDE Factor: Where You Use Them Matters